North Queens TV White Space Trials

 The lower portion of the TVWS band below 600Mhz is shared with TV stations with the TV stations having priority and the TVWS equipment having to operate under very strict non interference requirements.
 In most rural areas this spectrum is very lightly used by TV stations and we feel it's use is only likely to decrease as more media is delivered over the internet, by cable or satellite.

-Some of the spectrum above 600Mhz could be auctioned of to the Cell phone companies with the important difference that it is also on a shared use basis, if an operator is not actually using it in a given area, typically due to frequency planning between towers or terrain limitations it is free for use on a non interference basis.
+In the United States some of the spectrum above 600Mhz could be auctioned of to the Cell phone companies with the important difference that it is also on a shared use basis, if an operator is not actually using it in a given area, typically due to frequency planning between towers or terrain limitations it is free for use on a non interference basis.

 Questions, comments or suggestions are welcome, please use the contact link below.